VozDeOuro/FiveM-Backdoor-find/README.md

 - Provides a secondary scan specifically for JavaScript files.

 ### 2. `get_hashes.py`
-Handles SHA-256 hashing of files and maintains a whitelist of known safe JavaScript files.
+🛡️Handles SHA-256 hashing of files and maintains a whitelist of known safe JavaScript files.
 #### Functionality:
 - Computes file hashes while preserving header comments.
 - Loads existing hashes from a CSV file.
 - Adds new hashes to the whitelist if they are deemed safe.

 ### 3. `replacer.py`
-Responsible for detecting outdated or potentially compromised JavaScript libraries and replacing them with the latest official versions.
+🔄Responsible for detecting outdated or potentially compromised JavaScript libraries and replacing them with the latest official versions.
 #### Functionality:
 - Extracts library name and version from file headers or filenames.
 - Downloads verified versions of known JavaScript libraries (e.g., jQuery, Bootstrap, Popper.js).
 - Creates a backup before replacing a file.
 - Updates the hash whitelist after replacing a file.

-## Installation
+## ⚙️Installation
-### Prerequisites
+### 📌Prerequisites
-- Python 3.x
+- 🐍Python 3.x
-- Install dependencies from requirements.txt:
+- 📦Install dependencies from requirements.txt:
   ```bash
   pip install -r requirements.txt
   ```

-## Usage
+## 🚀Usage
-### Running the Malware Scanner
+### 🔎Running the Malware Scanner
 To scan a directory for malware:
 ```bash
 python malwarefind.py /path/to/scan